ssamilg/chat-app/README.md

 # chat-app
 ### [ARCHIVED PROJECT]

+### This app is not working for the time being since the server was deployed to heroku.

 <b> I have decided to archive this project and not continuing to development due to old versions of libraries and security issues. </b>
 <hr>